Privacy notice

 • from or about individuals in the course of operating our business generally, and including marketing data and data from digital initiatives.

 If you are a partner of or work for our Firm or are applying for a position at our Firm, you should consult the data privacy information provided to you in connection with your role.
-If you are applying for a position at our Firm you can find relevant information about how we handle your personal information on the recruitment page of our website.
+If you are applying for a position at our Firm you can find relevant information about how we handle your personal information on the recruitment and legal notices page of our website.

 How we collect personal information and the types of personal information